 The boat as it comes from the factory and after an ultra-short two-week shakedown cruise, will be capable of taking a couple with occasional guests around the world in safety and comfort.

 She will also be a fine weekend cruising boat for those who have to keep working at their day jobs while they plan their escape.

 The target price is about US$250,000—US$200,000 adjusted for inflation since 2012—ready to go¹.

 ¹ That price assumes a simple seaworthy boat with basic gear to cruise, not a boat tricked out with all the complicated gear that many cruisers these days mistakenly class as essential.
-You can read about what will be included, subject to change by the final specification, starting with this article.

 It’s a Specification